-In the past buying a wallet was much simpler, you had to find a wallet which would hold all you require and looked aesthetically pleasing.
-Unfortunately, this isn’t the case any more due to credit card skimming.
+In the past buying, a wallet was much simpler, you had to find a wallet that would hold all you require and looked aesthetically pleasing.
+Unfortunately, this isn’t the case anymore due to identity theft and credit card skimming.
 With a rise in credit card skimming a new invention has been created to try and combat the problem: an RFID blocking wallet.

-RFID blocking / jamming wallets have been designed to intercept radio frequency readers especially those operating at 13.56MHz, the frequency of contactless bank cards.
+RFID blocking wallets have been designed to intercept radio frequency readers especially those operating at 13.56MHz, the frequency of RFID enabled contactless credit cards.
 To help you protect yourself this article answers how your RFID-enabled credit cards are vulnerable to RFID skimming and what steps you can take to protect yourself.

 **Note** – A quick hello to anyone reading this, I’m Alastair AKA Product Review Lad.
 I started this site to help people choose the best products to buy, and hopefully what you’re about to read will aid you in your choice.
 This page includes affiliate links to the likes of Amazon, which if you make a purchase I qualify to earn a (typically small) commission.
 Don’t worry as this won’t cost you anything, the likes of Amazon pay any commissions.
 Thank you in advance for your support as this helps Product Review Lad to create the best reviews.

-If you’re looking for RFID protection product reviews click the following links.
+If you’re looking for RFID skimming protection product reviews click the following links.

 What is credit card skimming?

-Card skimming is a form of identity theft where an unauthorized person gets hold of your card details using a RFID reader in close proximity to your bank cards.
+Card skimming is a form of identity theft where an unauthorized person gets hold of your card details using an RFID-enabled reader near your credit cards.
 A card skimmer is a small electrical device like that of a card machine you get in Walmart.
-The problem is that these devices can be a lot smaller and not noticeable at a quick glance.
+The problem is that these devices can be a lot smaller and not noticeable at a glance.

-Card skimming is a larger problem than most people realize, CNBC has reported that skimming has cost people over $2 billion globally.
-A video by Inside Edition highlights how easy is it is to be card skimmed while in public.
+RFID skimming is a larger problem than most people realize, CNBC has reported that skimming has cost people over $2 billion globally.
+A video by Inside Edition highlights how easy is it is to have your credit cards skimmed while in public.

 Why worry about credit card skimming

-With the ever-increasing use of contactless card transactions, the risk of card skimming will only increase.
+With the ever-increasing use of contactless credit card transactions, the risk of identity theft via RFID skimming will only increase.
 In the UK contactless cards have been around for some time, in the first half of 2016 almost $7m was stolen (Source: Telegraph).
 Contactless payments are typically limited below $100, and if someone were to try and skim your card there is a chance they will.
 If you notice you’ve been skimmed you typically can get your money back but this can require a lot of effort.

 How to protect yourself from credit card skimming